Can You Torch Cold Patch Asphalt? Why You Shouldn’t DIY

 Are you a property manager or homeowner responsible for maintaining asphalt surfaces like driveways or parking lots?
 Chances are, you may have asked, “Can you torch cold patch asphalt?” for fast asphalt repairs.
 Cold patch asphalt is a quick and easy solution to repairing small potholes and cracks in pavement.
 When applying it, many wonder if they can use a torch to heat and apply the cold patch asphalt.

-In this blog post, we’ll answer whether you can torch cold patch asphalt, when it’s best applied, and provide asphalt repair tips.
+In this post, we’ll answer whether you can torch cold patch asphalt, when it’s best applied, and provide you with asphalt repair tips.

 What is cold patch asphalt?